iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 \end{aligned}
 $$

-For the big product, use the trigger discussed [here on stackoverflow](https://math.stackexchange.com/questions/18179/finding-value-of-the-infinite-product-prod-bigl1-frac1n2-bigr).
+For the big product, use the trigger discussed [here on Stack Overflow](https://math.stackexchange.com/questions/18179/finding-value-of-the-infinite-product-prod-bigl1-frac1n2-bigr).
 This established the convergence rate $F(x_N) - F^*$ to be on $\mathcal O(\alpha_N^{2})$.
 And, the sequence $\alpha_i$ has an upper for all $k\ge 0$: